0x60df/loophole/README.md

 (loophole-mode)
 ```

-The following settings in init file may be useful.
+The following settings in init file may be useful, they set up some hooks.

 ``` emacs-lisp
 (loophole-turn-on-auto-prioritize)